gandhiyashika/What-Went-Wrong-with-Byju-s-Power-BI-Dashboard/README.md

 👉 This project is not just about Byju’s, but a lesson in balancing growth with financial discipline.
-Power BI / Tableau (interactive dashboard for revenue & valuation trends)

-Excel (data cleaning & preprocessing)
+Power BI / Tableau (interactive dashboard for revenue & valuation trends) and Excel (data cleaning & preprocessing)